UBC-CS/cpsc330-2024s/docs/asking_for_help.md

 # How to ask for help

-We will use [Piazza](https://piazza.com/class/lr4y28ceun367s) for general questions as well as your specific questions about grades.
+We will use Piazza for general questions as well as your specific questions about grades and many other matters.
 You can access the course's Piazza through the Canvas tab.

-We require all students to use a @ubc.ca email to access Piazza.
+We require all students to use a ubc.ca email to access Piazza.
 Accounts with other email addresses will be removed.

 Aside from all the standard UBC policies and guidelines, here are some additional points about how you're expected to use these platforms.

 ## General questions

 For general questions, use **Piazza** and post to **the entire class** so that other students benefit from the discussion.

 ## Specific questions
-- For questions involving your specific implementation of a homework question either use tutorials or office hours or post on **Piazza** to the instructors only.
+- For questions involving your specific implementation of a homework question either use tutorials or office hours or make a **private Piazza post** visible to `Instructors` only.
 Before posting your specific question, think about whether other people in the class are likely to benefit from your question or not.
 If yes, formulate your specific question as a general question and post it to the entire class.
 - Include a link to the file you want us to review, and a brief explanation.
   - If you want to be extra fancy, you can include a link to the specific line by appending a code like `#L123` to the end of the URL (this would link to line 123).
 You can also link to a range of lines, like `#L9-L17` to highlight lines 9-17.
 See, for example, [this link](https://github.com/mgelbart/rhomboid/blob/master/src/run_tests.py#L9-L17).

+## Grading-related questions
+- For questions about your grades or regrading requests, make a **private Piazza post** visible to `Instructors` only.
+This way your post will be visible to the entire teaching team, and the specific marker for your question will be able to respond to your post.
+Clearly mention the name of the assignment, your name and and most importantly your _**CWL**_, and explain your concern.
+Always, select the appropriate Piazza folder(s) (`hw1`, `grading`, etc.) for any post you make.

 ## Piazza-specific Q&A guidelines